The Praying Mantises: Reception

 The novel was the winner of the 1960 Grand Prix de Littérature Policière in France and received Simon & Schuster's Inner Sanctum Mystery Award for 1962.

 Anthony Boucher writing for The New York Times Book Review called it "a lethally potent cocktail", "brilliant novel of murder, skillfully and economically conducted in the documentary method."
 Robert Kirsch wrote in The Los Angeles Times: "its emphasis is never on the violence… but rather on the terror of moral bankruptcy, the cruelty of the living, one to another."
 Sybille Bedford called it "a cool, swift, elegant, ruthless tale" and "the most originally handled modern detective story I have read".
 Phyllis McGinley said it was "a brilliant job...superbly plotted, leanly told, and as dry and cold as well-made martini."
 In The Spectator, Esther Howard deemed it "clever but distastefully vicious."

 Adaptation

-1982: Praying Mantis, British TV film telecast on BBC channel 4, directed by Jack Gold, with Cherie Lunghi, Jonathan Pryce, Carmen Du Sautoy and Pinkas Braun.
+1982: Praying Mantis, British TV film.
+A Portman Production for Channel 4, directed by Jack Gold, with Cherie Lunghi, Jonathan Pryce, Carmen Du Sautoy and Pinkas Braun.
 It aired in the U.S. on the PBS Mystery! series in early 1982.